 Chhatrapati Shivaji International Airport.

 The Chhapratati Shivaji International Airport (CSIA), run by the Airports Authority of India, is the principle airport serving the Mumbai Metropolitan Region.
 India's second busiest airport, named after a seventeenth century Maratha Emperor, has a pair of intersecting runways capable of handling big aircraft and serving both the domestic terminal at Santa Cruz and the international terminal at Sahar.
 The airport complex is located within the metropolitan area but there is a bus service conveying passengers between the inner city and the airport.
-Cheap flights to Mumbai, terminating at CSIA, are available for thrifty travelers intent on visiting the city for a reasonable price.
+Air Arabia offers cheap flights to Mumbai terminating at CSIA for thrifty travelers that intent on visiting the city for a reasonable price.

 Gateway of India.

 The Gateway of India, located at Mumbai Harbour by the edge of the water, is a ceremonial arch built to commemorate the 1911 Imperial Durbar of King George V and Queen Mary.
 This relic of the bygone British Raj era, standing at the place where the royal couple arrived in the lead up to the proclamation ceremonies, was designed by Scottish architect George Witted who sought to combine classical elements of both European and South Asian architecture.
 This imposing structure, constructed from reinforced concrete and local yellow basalt between 1911 and 1924, was built to a design inspired by Roman triumphal arches, Hindu temples and Indo-Islamic Mosques.